What is Life Insurance | The Hidden Secrets, You MUST Know!

 Myth 2: Life Insurance is Too Expensive

-Fact: Life insurance comes in various types and coverage levels to suit different budgets.
-Term life insurance, in particular, is quite affordable and provides essential coverage.
-You can choose a policy that fits your financial situation.
+Life insurance comes in a range of types and amounts of coverage to fit different budgets.
+Term life insurance, in particular, is very cheap and offers important protection.
+You can pick an insurance plan that works with your budget.

 Myth 3: I Have Coverage Through Work, So I Don’t Need Life Insurance